agentbenzox/NetGate-installer/README.md

-# NetGate-installer
+# NetGate-installer-iso
-A place to download the Netgte sg 1100 iso usb installer
+A place to download the Netgate sg 1100 iso to create a usb installer